source-academy/modules/doc/XMLSPECS.md

-Otherwise, if the PROBLEM has a child DEPLOYMENT, use that Otherwise, if the TASK has a child GRADERDEPLOYMENT, use that Otherwise, use the DEPLOYMENT which is a child of the TASK This element is useful for assessments that utilise external libraries which use browser based APIs such as WebGL or HTML5 Audio.
+Otherwise, if the PROBLEM has a child DEPLOYMENT, use that Otherwise, if the TASK has a child GRADERDEPLOYMENT, use that Otherwise, use the DEPLOYMENT which is a child of the TASK This element is useful for assessments that utilise imported modules which use browser based APIs such as WebGL or HTML5 Audio.
 Since the grader runs on a node environment, these APIs are not available to the grader.
 Hence, it may be useful to 'overwrite' these functions with mock node-friendly alternative functions.

-Examples include show from the runes library, draw_connected from curves, or play from the sound library.
+Examples include `show` from the runes module, `draw_connected` from the curves module, or `play` from the sound module.

 ### Attributes
 | attributes | details |